 Have you always wanted to take a bike ride through Manhattan?
 On May 6th, 32,000 participants will meet for the “Five Boro Bike Tour” to cycle through all 5 boroughs in New York.
 The riders will be riding 40 miles in total.
 Driving through the city without traffic is only possible once a year when America’s largest cycling event takes place.
 Driving on a bike that is!

-The “Five Boro Bike Tour” bike marathon takes almost an entire day and takes place throughout the Big Apple, including all five city districts.
+The “Five Boro Bike Tour” can almost take an entire day and takes place throughout the Big Apple, including all five city districts.
 The 32,000 attendees are routed through the streets of Manhattan, through the green and blossoming Central Park, Ride across five big bridges, roll through the Brooklyn and Queens scene districts, and the Bronx to end up in the pedals and head for Staten Island.
 The atmosphere is similar to running events: Breathtaking.

-The day of the Taco, Tequila and lots of Mexican vibes.
-New York City loves Cinco the Mayo since it’s a big party all over the city.
-Cinco the Mayo is a Mexican Holiday that commemorates the Mexican defeat of the French army at the Battle of Puebla in 1862.
+New York City loves Cinco De Mayo since it’s a big party all over the city.
+Cinco De Mayo is a Mexican Holiday that commemorates the Mexican defeat of the French army at the Battle of Puebla in 1862.
 Make sure to check out the Cinco Da Mayo Parade that is hosted Uptown on Central Park West at 106th St to 97th St.

 Every year, in New York, Japan Day is celebrated.
-Japan Day is a cultural festival that is one of the highlights in spring.
+Japan Day is a cultural festival that is one of the many highlights in spring.
 The event takes place in the Central Park on the Rumsey Playfield and offers everything from Hello Kitty Mascots to workshops on Origami folding techniques and performances by Japanese musicians and dancers.
 Sounds like the perfect Sunday, right?
-Click here for more info.

-In Washington Square Park, there is a special art exhibition every year – outdoors!
-From May onwards (exact dates will be updated soon) until September, the works of art from various exhibitors can be viewed.
+In Washington Square Park, there is a special outdoor art exhibition every year.
+From May until September, the works of art from various exhibitors can be viewed.
 NYU students, as well as famous artists, exhibit their sculptures, paintings, and carvings in the park.
-Definitely worth a visit!
+It’s definitely worth a visit!

-Among the hundreds of great free summer events Shakespeare in the Park is our absolute favorite.
-Imagine watching Hamlet, Cymbeline, or Romeo and Juliette performed under the starry night sky of New York in Central Park.
-Yes, that is Shakespeare in the Park.
-One of a kind and only takes place in New York.
-Shakespeare in the Park runs from the last days of May through mid-to-late August.
+Among the hundreds of great free summer events, Shakespeare in the Park is our absolute favorite.
+Imagine watching Hamlet, Cymbeline, or Romeo and Juliette performed under the night sky of New York in Central Park.
+It’s one of a kind and only takes place in New York.
+Shakespeare in the Park runs from the very last days of May through mid-to-late August.
 There are performances from Tuesday to Sunday at 8 pm.
-Check their schedule to find a performance.
+Check their schedule to find out show times.